tsdconseil/opencv-demonstrator/README.md

 ## Road map

-- clean up source code
-- write detailed and thorough build instructions for Windows, Linux, and Mac OSX
+- Better documentation and clean-up of the code to enable easier contributions from the community
-- create separate build targets for Windows, Linux, and Mac OSX
+- Better support for Windows, Linux, and Mac OSX (detailled build instructions, binary packages)
-- provide `deb` and `rpm` installation packages for Linux distributions
-- provide a `brew` installation package for Mac OSX
-- improve i18n support (switch to full UTF-8)
-- add Russian translations
-- better documentation
+- Improve localization (e.g. translations)
-- increase coverage of OpenCV functions
+- Increase coverage of OpenCV functions
-- tests
+- Tests
 - GUI improvements (multiple filters, scripting support, etc.)

+**Note:** For a detailled description of forecasted technical enhancements, please have a look at the list issues tagged as "enhancement".

 ## Authors